Happy0/ssb-launcher/README.md

 # Docker

-A docker image can be built using the `Dockerfile` using `docker build .`
+A Docker image can be built using the `Dockerfile` using `docker build .`

-The image can then be ran as a docker container.
+The image can then be run as a Docker container.
 A directory from the host system can be mounted to the container's configured `ssb` directory in order to use an existing ssb data directory by configuring the container's ssb directory with the `DATA` environment variable, and then using that as the mount point.

 ```